Nice3point/RevitTemplates/source/Nice3point.Revit.AddIn.Solution/Readme.md

 ### Learn More

-* You can learn more in the [RevitTemplates wiki](https://github.com/Nice3point/RevitTemplates/wiki) page.
+* You can explore more in the [RevitTemplates wiki](https://github.com/Nice3point/RevitTemplates/wiki) page.